(Polish’s Rosomak APC in action but is Malaysia getting the same battle-proven APC at the right price? Image source: Wikipedia)

 “Despite the price-tag, Deftech admits that they are only at the stage of developing a prototype.
 The prototype hasn’t been tested but the contract is already out” Pua told reporters at Parliament lobby today.

-In reality, it is time for Malaysian Armed Forces to replace its aging Sibmas (6×6) purchased in 1983 and Condor (4×4) APCs ordered in 1981 but to purchase the new APCs at an exorbitant price makes one asked this question – who is getting the commission now?
+In reality, it is high time for the Malaysian Armed Forces to replace its ageing Sibmas (6×6) purchased in 1983 and Condor (4×4) APCs ordered in 1981 but to purchase the new APCs that yet to pass the prototype stage at an exorbitant price makes one wonder with questions.

 PR’s Tony Pua is kicking on the same door as well.